Computer Information Systems (CIS)

 CIS 102W Web Design for Non-Profit Organizations (3 credits)

-This is a discipline-based course that affects an exciting and new learning experience for students, in implementing and enhancing actual Web sites that benefit local non-profit agencies.
-The students are introduced in class to the methods of designing Web sites in a non-profit paradigm and are involved in developing, implementing and enhancing the sites in the field, in teams that include clientele of the agencies.
+This course involves civic engagement in which students work with non-profit agencies to create Websites while working with non-profits to ascertain their Website requirements.
+The students are introduced in class to the methods of designing Web sites in a non-profit paradigm and are involved in developing, implementing, and enhancing the sites while working in teams.

 CIS 102Z Topic: The History of Video Games (3 credits)